 Once I got above about 150,000 page views a month, I moved over to Web Synthesis and have loved them!
 But I pay closer to $50 a month, so stick with BlueHost when starting out.

 4. Design your Blog: One of the beautiful aspects of self-hosting is that you have free reign over your design.
 When you first purchase your domain, your blog is essentially a lifeless clump.
 You need to created the structure (the bones).
 I use and recommend the Genesis Framework.
 It’s just like it sounds; it builds the framework for your blog.
 And then you’ll want to add the skin, or the pretty packaging.
 I love the beautiful blog themes from Restored 316 Designs.
 I have used the Darling, Market and Captivating themes at different times and loved them all!

 You will also have to decide if you want to DIY your graphics or hire a graphic designer.
 Think your blog header, logo and sidebar headings.
 I hired a designer from the start, because I had no idea what I was doing.
 I will be honest that it can be costly, but I am not a professional designer.
 A great way to find a designer is to visit a blog that you love and scroll to the bottom of the home page.
 Most times they will have a link to their designer there.
 If not, send the blogger an e-mail and ask.

 I’ve also seen some gorgeous (and successful) blogs with DIY graphic design.
-I would highly recommend PicMonkey or Photoshop Elements for doing your own graphics.
+I would highly recommend PicMonkey or Adobe Creative Cloud Photography Bundle for doing your own graphics and photo editing.
 (I use both of these programs to edit my photos and make the graphics for my everyday posts.)